In most cases, for most nonprofits… NO! You don’t need to buy a planned giving website.

 Most PG sites are just plain offensive to donors (but fundraisers love ’em)

 They confuse donors.
 They offend them.
-They focus on death and taxes instead of life and symbolic immortality.
+They focus on death and taxes instead of life, permanence and symbolic immortality.
 When was the last time a donor complemented you on your planned giving website?
 Never?
 Then it’s time to rethink your strategy.

-The problem is that all of the planned giving websites out there (besides ours) were written and designed to appeal to fundraisers — not supporters.
+The problem is that the planned giving websites out there (besides ours) were written and designed to appeal to fundraisers — not supporters.
 Why?
 Because that’s the best way to sell ’em.

 Stop the madness!

-You probably don’t need self-serve, cookie-cutter calculators hardly anybody uses.
+You probably don’t need self-serve, cookie-cutter calculators either.
+Hardly anybody uses them.
 Instead, you need an engaging way to get supporters to raise their hands indicating that they are considering making a planned gift.

-You probably don’t need instructional, legalistic videos and legalese that scare people because they remind them about their own death (and taxes).
+Plus, you probably don’t need instructional, legalistic videos and legalese that scare people because they remind them about their own death (and taxes).
 Yuck!
-Instead, you stories about supporters who planned a gift and found true meaning in their lives by doing so.
-Or you need valuable engagement offers the help supporters contemplate how they want to be remembered, who they’d like to honor and how their life story entwines with your organization’s mission.
+Instead, you should share stories about supporters who planned a gift and found true meaning in their lives by doing so.
+Or you should provide valuable engagement offers that help supporters contemplate how they want to be remembered, who they’d like to honor and how their life story entwines with your organization’s mission.

 Sure more pages might be better BUT ONLY if they are truly engaging and designed to convert (get the donor to opt-into the cultivation process) based on research and results.

-Here are the best reasons to invest in a comprehensive planned giving website
+Here are the best reasons to invest in a comprehensive VIP micro-site:

-Don’t do it just to check it off of your list of things to do.
+Don’t do it just to check it off of your list because everyone says you need one.
 That’ll only result in wasted money.

-Wondering how we make PG websites so effective?
+Wondering how we make our VIP micro-sites so effective?
 Give us a ring.
 We’ll show you.

 Subscribe to our blog today and get actionable fundraising ideas delivered straight to your inbox!